 The chart below comes from the Ohio State University Veterinary Medical Center.
 To use it, take your dog’s resting energy requirement (RER), find the best description of your dog from the column on the left, and multiply the RER by the number in the right column to get their (estimated) metabolic energy requirement (MER).
 However — and this is a big however — your dog’s actual necessary daily calories could vary by as much as 50%.
 So use these values as a general guide, but talk to your vet to get the real scoop on how much and what type of food to give your dog.

-Our Favorite Low-Calorie Treats for Dog Training
+Some of Our Favorite Low-Calorie Treats for Dog Training

 The fewer the calories in the treat, the more you can give your dog without breaking the 10% rule.

-Depending on your dog — specifically how motivated they are by food — you might be able to use certain vegetables as treats.
+Depending on your dog — specifically, how motivated they are by food — you might be able to use certain vegetables as treats.
 Seriously.
 Some dogs go bananas for small pieces of banana, carrot, cucumber, apple, or even the ends of green beans that we pop off and don't want to eat (but never give your dog grapes, raisins, or currants which can cause acute kidney failure).
 Note that some dogs may have a tough time digesting the acid in apples and other fruits, so pay attention to how your dog reacts.

 It helps to make your dog work for these healthy options a little.
-Ask them to do something, like “sit,” then give the treat so they think of it as a reward during training, rather than something gross and healthy like fruits or vegetables.
+Ask them to do something, like “sit,” then give the treat, so they think of it as a reward during training rather than something gross and healthy like fruits or vegetables.

 If you have a dog that’s into carrots or apples, great.
 If not, try out these alternative treat ideas.

 - Ordinary Kibble: Set aside a portion of your dog’s regular meals for training.
 This way, all of your dog’s calories come from their regular food.
-Many dogs will happily accept ordinary kibble as a reward, unless they’re working on something tricky that requires high-value treats (for instance, small pieces of cheese or freeze-dried liver aren't low-calories, but are especially tasty to dogs and can be used to treat things like travel anxiety).
+Many dogs will happily accept ordinary kibble as a reward unless they’re working on something tricky that requires high-value treats (for instance, small pieces of cheese or freeze-dried liver aren't low-calorie but are especially tasty to dogs and can be used to treat things like travel anxiety).

 - Cheerios: Stay away from the honey nut, frosted, or other special flavors.
 At roughly 0.2 kcal per Cheerio, you can give your dog a hefty dose of these without breaking their treat-calorie limit.